+Support person present: No

+My name is EQF

+As a child in care I was known as EQF

+EQF

-Scottish Child Abuse Inquiry Witness Statement of Support person present: No My name is EQF .
-As a child in care I was known as ^{EQF} 1960.
-My contact details are known to .
-My date of birth is the Inquiry.
-Life before going into care I was born in the Gorbals in Glasgow.
-I lived there with my .
-She worked hard to keep us. mother.
-My mother was called She had four or five cleaning jobs.
+My date of birth is Management 1960.
+My contact details are known to the Inquiry.

+Life before going into care

+- I was born and the second of the Gorbals in Glasgow.
+I lived there with my mother.
+My mother was called and the second of the sec - 3.
 My grandmother lived downstairs.
 We moved to Bridgeton when I was three and my brother and sister were born a couple of years later.
-My brother, was born in 1965 and my sister, was born in 1968.
+My brother, 1965, was born in 1965 and my sister, 1965, was born in 1968.
 My aunt and uncle lived nearby.
 After that we moved to Carntyne.
-I was about seven then.
-I went to Bluevale Primary School and then Whitehill Secondary.
+I was about seven then. - I went to Bluevale Primary School and then Whitehill Secondary.
 I enjoyed school.
-Home life was good.
+Home life was good. - 5.
 I never met my dad.
 He is dead now.
-His name was .
-I found this out myself because my mother never talked about him.
-She said he was dead years ago but I found out that that was not the case.
-She called herself Mrs
+His name was and the set of the set